turnkeylinux-apps/dokuwiki/README.rst

 - Dokuwiki configurations:

-   - Installed from package management.
+   - Installed from upstream.
 See /var/www for links to file paths.
    - Created admin user and group.
    - Granted authenticated users with upload privileges.
    - Fixed permissions for Configuration Manager plugin.